Televangelism: Television

-Although television also began in the 1930s, it was not used for religious purposes until the early 1950s.
+Although television also began in the 1930s, it was not commonly used for religious purposes until the early 1950s.
+Pope Pius XII became the first pope to deliver a televised message on April 17, 1949, giving an Easter greeting in French.
 Jack Wyrtzen and Percy Crawford switched to TV broadcasting in the spring of 1949.
 Another television preacher of note was Fulton J. Sheen, who successfully switched to television in 1951 after two decades of popular radio broadcasts, and whom Time called "the first 'televangelist'".
 Sheen won numerous Emmy Awards for his program, which ran from the early 1950s until the late 1960s.

 In 1951, producer Dick Ross and Baptist evangelist Billy Graham founded the film production company World Wide Pictures, which made videos of his preaching and Christian films.